surma/surma.dev/content/things/spreadsheet.md

   }
 ```

 I have to say, a spreadsheet app that just uses JavaScript actually seems very desirabel to me.
-And since it doesn’t store user data or cookies, there’s nothing to really exploit.
+And since it doesn’t store user data or cookies, there’s nothing to really exploit with the evil `eval()`.

 <figure>
   <video width="882" height="366" src="./step4.webm" type="video/webm" autoplay muted loop controls></video>